The English Father Christmas: A Separate Origin

 The Oxford Dictionary of English Folklore (Oxford, 2001) entry on the English Father Christmas, quoted below, considers him to be a pre-Reformation and medieval Yule-tide visitor who is entirely separate from St Nicholas and Sinterklaas, only being combined with him (and thus becoming associated with giving presents to children) in the 1870s.
 There is also some brief comment on Father Christmas in Ronald Hutton's The Stations of the Sun, available as a limited preview via Google Books.

 The Reformation and Father Christmas gives a brief but informative account of Father Christmas, including some speculations on possible pagan origins and details of the seventeenth-century puritan repression of Christmas.
-A similar tack is also taken in Christmas Customs From England.
-Also available is Ben Johnson's early seventeenth-century play, Christmas, His Masque.
-See also The Examination and Tryal of Father Christmas (1686).
+A similar tack is also taken in Christmas Customs From England, and the Wikipedia Father Christmas page likewise offers a relatively detailed discussion of his early appearances and significance.
+Ben Johnson's early seventeenth-century play, Christmas, His Masque, is also available online (both in plain text and as an Oxford Scholarly Edition), as is Josiah King's 1686 The Examination and Tryal of Father Christmas.

 Santa Goes Green: Father Christmas & Santa - A brief piece from the BBC on the separateness of Santa and Father Christmas, and the origins of the latter.
 The Green Man and Father Christmas offers more on possible pagan influences from Heritage Lincolnshire, here associating Father Christmas with fertility cults/Spirit of the Wildwood (Father Christmas was usually associated with sprigs or crowns of holly, ivy or mistletoe and green robes).